Extensions of Real-Weighted Fractional Arboricity: Introduction

 Despite the close formal analogy between conductance-weighted spanning-tree quantities and effective resistance, few systematic studies relating arboricity to effective resistance exist within the literature.
-Most similar to this paper, effective resistances have been used to bound fractional arboricity in the unweighted setting, and in fact a bound which takes similar structure to our weighted arboricity functional is procured from use of Rayleigh monotonicity in \cite{zhou2021edge}.
-This research diverges from their bound on fractional arboricity in that it studies a fundamentally different object, a real-weighted functional with exogenous edge weight assignments, and concerns itself on proving various properties about that functional rather than using electrical network theory to bound the unweighted fractional arboricity functional; in particular, we derive a local Foster inequality for arbitrary conductance assignments and a resistance bound, and we complement the theory with computational experiments under heterogeneous conductance sampling.
+Most similar to this paper, effective resistances have been used to bound fractional arboricity in the unweighted setting, and in fact a bound which takes similar structure to our weighted arboricity functional is procured in Zhou et al. \cite{zhou2021edge} by using Rayleigh's monoticity principle.
+Our work diverges from Zhou et al.'s bound on fractional arboricity in that it studies a fundamentally different object, a real-weighted functional with exogenous edge weight assignments, and concerns itself on proving various properties about that functional rather than using electrical network theory to bound the unweighted fractional arboricity functional; in particular, we derive a local Foster inequality for arbitrary conductance assignments and a resistance bound, and we complement the theory with computational experiments under heterogeneous conductance sampling.

-The purpose of this article is to continue to fill this gap between arboricity and electrical network theory due to their surprisingly numerous similarities.
+The purpose of this manuscript is to connect arboricity and electrical network theory due to their surprisingly numerous similarities.
 For a finite undirected graph $G$ equipped with nonnegative edge conductances $c:E\to(0,\infty)$, we define the conductance-weighted arboricity

 \begin{enumerate} \item The functional $\Acal_c(G)$ inherits all expected analytic properties from the fractional case: isomorphism invariance, monotonicity under edge addition and weight increase, positive homogeneity, convexity, and sharp global bounds $\max c(e)\le \Acal_c(G)\le\sum c(e)$, with attainment (Section~\ref{sec:basic}). \item Every connected subgraph $H$ satisfies $\sum_{e\in E(H)}c(e)R^{(G)}_{\text{ eff }(e)}\le |V(H)|-1$, yielding an explicit resistance-based upper bound on $\Acal_c(G)$ (Section~\ref{sec:local}).